wowsiddanth/tp/docs/UserGuide.md

 **A**:
 * Please check if the image is either **.jpg** or **.png**.
 Other image types are NOT supported.
-* Please check if you have the correct name format used—refer to **"_Setting a profile picture_" point 3** above.
+* Please check if you have the correct name format used—refer to [Setting a profile picture](#setting-a-profile-picture) point 3 above.
 * Please check if the image size is too small or too large.
-Due to the limitations of JavaFX, extreme image sizes cannot be displayed.
+Due to the limitations of JavaFX, extreme image sizes cannot be displayed (more than 10 mb).

 If you have
 exhausted all options, you can file a bug report on our [GitHub page](https://github.com/AY2122S1-CS2103T-T11-1/tp/issues).
 <br>

-You have now learnt to customize nustracker to its fullest.
+You have now learnt to customize **nustracker** to its fullest.
 Go ahead and play around with the settings!

 ---------------------------------------------------------------------------------------
 ## Misc
 ### Saving the data

-nustracker data is saved in the hard disk automatically after executing any command that changes the data.
+**nustracker** data is saved in the hard disk automatically after executing any command that changes the data.
 There is no need to save manually.

 The file is saved in a folder where you ran the application.
 If you ran the application in `C:\Users\JohnDoe`, the data file will be in `C:\Users\JohnDoe\data` and is named `addressbook.json`

 ### Editing the data file

-nustracker data is saved as a JSON file.
+**nustracker** data is saved as a JSON file.
 Advanced users are welcome to update data directly by editing that data file.

-_Please edit carefully! nustracker will start a fresh run if errors are present!_
+_Please edit carefully! **nustracker** will start a fresh run if errors are present!_

 --------------------------------------------------------------------------------------------------------------------